Staff profile

 Biography

-Much of my research is interested in questions concerning state surveillance, censorship, and subsidy of literature and culture.
-My most recent book, British Writers and MI5 Surveillance, 1930-1960, looked at the MI5 records held on key figures such as Auden, Spender, Koestler, and Orwell, and tried to show how many of these authors were not passive victims of the secret state but also conscious movers within it.
+I have published on various other aspects of literature and the secret state.
+My book, British Writers and MI5 Surveillance, 1930-1960, looked at the MI5 records held on key figures such as Auden, Spender, Koestler, and Orwell, and tried to show how many of these authors were not passive victims of the secret state but also conscious movers within it.
 (You can read a review of it in The Guardian).
+Other articles and chapters drawing from MI5’s records concern government involvement in film censorship, security monitoring of radical literary magazines, and (with David Bradshaw) the collaboration between Ezra Pound and the fascist propagandist James Strachey Barnes.

-I have published various other articles and chapters in this area, such as on government involvement in film censorship, security monitoring of radical literary magazines, and (with David Bradshaw) the collaboration between Ezra Pound and the fascist propagandist James Strachey Barnes.
-More recent concerns have turned to cultural depictions of intelligence, spying, and the secret state.
-Publications in this area include an article exploring James Bond and Skyfall in the context of recent political debates on surveillance and intelligence, and a chapter looking at how the legacy of wartime secret work manifests in the writing of George Orwell, Graham Greene, and Muriel Spark.
+I also have published widely on spy fiction/film and cultural depictions of intelligence, espionage, and the secret state.
+These include pieces exploring how the James Bond franchise has adapted to the context of recent political debates on surveillance and intelligence, an article re-examining John le Carre’s The Looking Glass War in the light of historical disputes in the intelligence community, a chapter looking at how Black Mirror ironically imagined the future of GCHQ surveillance, and a chapter looking at how the legacy of wartime secret work manifests in the writing of George Orwell, Graham Greene, and Muriel Spark.

 Publications